mnassrib/jupyter-putty-aws-ec2/README.md

 https://aws.amazon.com/free/

-## 2. Create an EC2 Instance with Ubuntu
+## 2. Create an EC2 Instance on Ubuntu
 Go to the EC2 main page, then you will see a '**Launch Instance**' button.
 If you are not familiar with how to create an EC2 instance, you can check out the video given in this link: https://www.youtube.com/watch?v=q4PrYQOShnE, in which the author goes through the steps from the beginning.